At Valley Presbyterian Hospital, we understand each patient's needs

 All rooms in the hospital are centrally heated and air-conditioned.
 If

-your room temperature is not comfortable, please contact your nurse.
+you would like the temperature of your room adjusted, please contact your nurse.

 Safeguarding Your Valuables